andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 SQLite also supports WITHOUT ROWID tables.
 These tables have no implicit rowid.
 Instead, the primary key you declare becomes the clustered index.

-*Note: In SQLite rowid tables are implemented as B*-Trees where all content is stored in the leaves of the tree, whereas WITHOUT ROWID tables are implemented using ordinary B-Trees with content stored on both leaves and intermediate nodes.*
+*Note: In SQLite rowid tables are implemented as B+-Trees where all content is stored in the leaves of the tree, whereas WITHOUT ROWID tables are implemented using ordinary B-Trees with content stored on both leaves and intermediate nodes.*

 ## Baseline